Ingrid Moe Wold

-Ingrid Moe Wold (born 29 January 1990) is a Norwegian former professional footballer who last played as a defender for Women's Super League side Everton and the Norway women's national team.
+Ingrid Moe Wold (born 29 January 1990) is a Norwegian former professional footballer who played as a defender.

+A legend of LSK Kvinner, Moe Wold spent 10 years at the club, winning seven league titles, before moving to Madrid CFF in 2020.
+She later joined Everton, spending a season with the club before retiring to become a physiotherapist.
+She played in the UEFA Women's Champions League, and was part of the Norway squads at two World Cups, and one Euros.

 Club career

 LSK Kvinner

 Moe Wold joined Norwegian club LSK Kvinner in 2009.
 Over ten years at the club, she played 283 games in all competitions, scoring 38 goals and being appointed captain.
 In December 2019, it was announced that she's leaving the club, for the opportunity to play overseas.
+During her time at the club, she won 7 Toppseriens and 5 Norwegian Women's Cups.

 Madrid CFF

 In January 2020, Moe Wold joined Spanish club Madrid CFF.
+She played her last match for the club on 1 March against Barcelona, before travelling back to Norway for a weekend off.
+This meant she missed the Covid lockdown in Spain, and was instead in quarantine in Norway.
 Following a season which was halted due to the COVID-19 pandemic in Spain, Moe Wold was released by the club, along with 11 other players, in June 2020.

 Everton

 In July 2020, Moe Wold joined Everton on a two-year deal.
 She made her debut in Everton's first game of the season, a 4–0 victory over Bristol City.
 In May 2021, Moe Wold announced that she will retire at the end of the 2020–21 FA WSL season, to pursue a career in physiotherapy.
+She appeared in 21 league matches during her time at Everton.

 International career

-Moe Wold made her senior debut for Norway in 2012.
-She played in the 2015 and 2019 FIFA Women's World Cups and the UEFA Women's Euro 2017.
-She played her final game for Norway 15 June 2021 vs. The Netherlands.
+Moe Wold made her senior debut for Norway against Sweden on 17 January 2012.
+She scored her first international goal against Denmark on 11 March 2015, scoring in the 65th minute.

+On 13 May 2015, Moe Wold was called up to the Norway squad for the 2015 FIFA Women's World Cup.

+On 28 June 2017, Moe Wold was called up to the Norway squad for the UEFA Women's Euro 2017.

+On 2 May 2019, Moe Wold was called up to the Norway squad for the 2019 FIFA Women's World Cup.